Zakru/lua-wasm/README.md

 * Reading of WebAssembly's type, import, function, memory, export, code and data sections (and skipping others)
 * Initialization of active data segments
-* Execution of enough instructions to run a hello world program and an addition program
+* Execution of enough instructions to run a hello world program, an addition program and a more complex test program.
   * Supports proper function stacks, with locals, arguments and returns
   * The stack is implemented using recursive calls and block-specific stacks
   * Can print to the console using a user-provided imported function
   * Exported functions can be called from Lua like an ordinary function
+* A sandboxed environment.
+WASM code is interpreted in a virtual environment and only affects the control flow of predetermined Lua code and can therefore not perform malicious actions.
+The only way it can call outside functions is by you providing imports (See the `hello.*` example files).

+There are many instructions that were not present in my test modules and as such have not been verified to work as expected.
+Please report any issues you find of any unexpected behavior.
+Again, the most any bugs will do is cause exceptions or unexpected results, so go wild.

 ## Seeing it in action